neurospin/gaia/_collections/_labs/gaia_signature.md

 <div class="content">
   <header><p>{{ page.title }} team</p></header>
   <p>
-​The signature team focuses on the design of cutting-edge machine learning and statistical models to uncover neural signatures that can predict psychiatric disorders.
+Design of machine learning and statistical models to uncover neural signatures psychiatric disorders.
 Our goal is to harness the power of data by overseeing the effective management of multiple large-scale national and European initiatives.
 This will allow us to train and refine AI models to their fullest potential.
   </p>
   <p>
     <b> Leader: </b>